OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/02-EMG-Setup.md

 **If using the _Ganglion_, please check your set-up with these three points:**

-A) Your ground electrode should be connected to the D_G (driven ground pin).
+A) Your ground electrode should be connected to the bottom D_G (Driven Ground pin).

 B) The four switches on the Ganglion should be in the default **UP** position.